rnabioco/rbi-website/content/post/2020/covid-19.md

 {{% alert note %}}
 **Because this is a rapidly changing situation, please check this page periodically for updates.**

-**Things are developing quickly and at this point it's not clear what donations are needed.** Please don't drive into town before contacting us (contact info below).
-AMC is shutdown as of today and you may not be able to get into the loading docks to drop things off.

-See below for information on a blood drive on the Anschutz Medical Campus.
+See below for information on a blood drive on the Anschutz Medical Campus on Monday March 23.

 **Last updated 2:28 PM on March 17 2020 (JH)**
 {{% /alert %}}